sapphirepp/sapphirepp/doc/pages/examples/steady-state-parallel-shock.md

-Keeping in mind that we actually solve a system of PDEs that determines the expansion coefficients of the spherical harmonic expansion of the distribution function $f$, implies that the source term also needs to be expanded in spherical harmonics.
+Keeping in mind that we actually solve a system of PDEs that determines the expansion coefficients of the spherical harmonic expansion of the distribution function $f$, we need to also expand the source term in spherical harmonics.
 This is a straightforward computation, because the source term is independent of $\theta$ and $\varphi$, i.e. we inject an isotropic particle distribution,